 - Plus anything else that’s important to you: Whether you can't live without a place to go hiking or you want Greek life to have a big presence on campus or you just hate snow—if it's important to you, it's important enough.
 And you should at least consider it in making your final college decision.

 You don’t need to completely redo your college research; just make a hit list of important facts for each category you can use to jog your memory and compare between schools.
 Do they still meet your expectations in these areas?
 How do they rank next to each other?
 Do they have everything you want and need?

-We’re not saying you should make an insanely anal-retentive super-spreadsheet with an assigned point system for your criteria or anything...but we aren’t saying you shouldn’t either.
+We’re not saying you should make an insanely anal-retentive college search spreadsheet with an assigned point system for your criteria or anything...but we aren’t saying you shouldn’t either.

 2. Go back to campus

 Refresh your memory and give yourself a chance to experience the campus as “one of them” by revisiting your schools, if at all possible.

 Your colleges will likely have special visit days for accepted students in the spring and summer, welcoming you with open arms, special events, and extra swag.
 This is certainly a fine time to visit, but there is also something to be said for the informal campus visit, where it’s less about the school’s highlights and more about what life there is really like.
 Try to talk to students and professors (again) if you can to get the inside scoop.

 What’s that you say?
 You never visited one of your final college contenders in the first place?
 If at all possible, get yourself there ASAP!
 If you can’t afford to visit campus, try asking the admission office if they can subsidize all or part of your trip.
 If you really can’t visit in person, try to get a sense of the campus through a virtual visit and by scoping out all of the enrolled student reviews and message boards that you can.
 Just remember, attending a college you haven’t visited is like getting married after a blind date!